WAIT, Don't Forget Your FREE Guide!

 Fundbox pricing is based on the ‘drawn value’.
 Fees start at 4.66% of the drawn value, paid over 12 weeks.
 This is close to 3% less than what we have seen with SBA loans.
 In fact, these are the lowest rates we have seen within the business credit line space.

 There are no fees unless you draw funds, and they do not make borrowers draw funds.
-It can be treated somewhat like a ‘rainy day fund’ with no inactivity fees or subscription fees.
+It can work somewhat like a ‘rainy day fund’ with no inactivity fees or subscription fees.
 This is rare!

 They can offer a credit line of as large as $100,000 or as small as $1,000.